MaxPleaner/youtube-audio-downloader/README.md

 `chmod +x youtube-audio` to change the permissions on the script to executable.

-`./youtube-audio` in a terminal and follow the instructions that show up there.
+`./youtube-audio` and  follow the instructions that show up there.

 Press control + C to quit at any time.